rhnfzl/reddit-stash/README.md

 #### Content Recovery Explained:

-Reddit Stash includes a 3-provider cascade that attempts to recover deleted, removed, or unavailable content.
+Reddit Stash includes a 3-provider cascade for unavailable content.
+Wayback can provide a recovered URL, while Arctic Shift and PullPush contribute archived Reddit text and metadata only.

 #### Recovery Provider Settings: